bluebonobo/bluebonobo.github.io/_posts/2022-06-15-coursera-hopkins-data-science.markdown

 -Domain-specific language
 -Low-resource languages

 6. What is the relationship between NLP and the concepts you have learned in the Specialization?
+Since the 80s, NLP has been relying on Statistical Methods, Machine Learning and Neural Network which are part of Data Science.
+Exploratory analkysis, intference, data products and practical Machine Learning concepts and courses of the specialization will be directly applied to the NLP capstone project.

 ## Understanding the problem